Random Sharky Facts!

 Sharks do not care for their young when they are born - once a baby shark is born it is completely independant.

-Some sharks need to keep swimming to enable water to pass over their gills to breathe - others are able to sit on the bottom and continue breathing.
-This is called RAM ventilation - the shark can pump its jaws open and closed to force water to pass over its gills for breathing.
+Some sharks need to keep swimming to enable water to pass over their gills to breathe, this is called RAM ventilation.
+Others are able to sit on the bottom and continue breathing, this is called Buccal Pumping.
+The shark can pump its jaws open and closed to force water to pass over its gills for breathing.

 The Megamouth shark is the rarest of the shark species.